mP1/walkingkooka-convert/README.md

 - objectToString Simply calls Object#toString
 - parser This accepts Strings and calls a Parser.
 - simple Returns the value if it is the same Class as the target.
 Note due to J2cl limitations Class.isInstance is not possible.
-- stringToCharacter
+- stringToStringOrCharacter converts any value to String if necessary and then that to Character.
 - stringToLocalDate
 - stringToLocalDateTime
 - stringToLocalTime
 - stringToNumber
 - toBoolean Performs a test and uses that result to pick one of two values.
-- toStringOrCharacter converts any value to String if necessary and then that to Character.

 Note more `Converter` implementations are available in many different repos to support useful conversions.